drbeco/xadreco/README.md

 xadreco.tar.gz

 5.4- Follow 5.4.1 for a easy new installation.
 Follow 5.4.2 if you have others engines working with winboard already.
-(Siga 5.4.1 para uma instalaÁ„o nova e simples.
-Siga 5.4.2 se vc j· tem outras engines instaladas com o winboard).
+(Siga 5.4.1 para uma instala√ß√£o nova e simples.
+Siga 5.4.2 se vc j√° tem outras engines instaladas com o winboard).

 5.4.1- If you have a fresh winboard install, you can just copy the file C:\Program files\WinBoard\engines\xadrecov57\winboard.ini to the winboard folder:
 C:\Program files\WinBoard\

-(Se sua instalaÁ„o do winboard È nova, basta copiar o arquivo winboard.ini que acompanha o xadreco para a pasta do winboard)
+(Se sua instala√ß√£o do winboard √© nova, basta copiar o arquivo winboard.ini que acompanha o xadreco para a pasta do winboard)

 5.4.2- If you have already set up another engines to your winboard.ini, then just open your winboard.ini and add the lines: